Florence Nightingale: Literature and the women's movement

-While better known for her contributions in the nursing and mathematical fields, Nightingale is also an important link in the study of English feminism.
+While better known for her contributions in the nursing and mathematical fields, Nightingale was also an important link in the study of English feminism.
 She wrote some 200 books, pamphlets and articles throughout her life.
 During 1850 and 1852, she was struggling with her self-definition and the expectations of an upper-class marriage from her family.
 As she sorted out her thoughts, she wrote Suggestions for Thought to Searchers after Religious Truth.
 This was an 829-page, three-volume work, which Nightingale had printed privately in 1860, but which until recently was never published in its entirety.
 An effort to correct this was made with a 2008 publication by Wilfrid Laurier University, as volume 11 of a 16 volume project, the Collected Works of Florence Nightingale.
 The best known of these essays, called "Cassandra", was previously published by Ray Strachey in 1928.
 Strachey included it in The Cause, a history of the women's movement.
 Apparently, the writing served its original purpose of sorting out thoughts; Nightingale left soon after to train at the Institute for deaconesses at Kaiserswerth.